Making concrete, public commitments will help give structure and accountability to the things I intend to work on.

 As the founder and CEO, the business cannot be more anti-racist than I am, so change starts with me.
 I started by asking: Where is racism showing up in me?
 Where is racism showing up in my business?
 I've taken an inventory of where and how I've failed, and made specific commitments based on where I've fallen short and where I can build on what's working.

 From there, I invested in education and worked towards analysis of what needs to change, and then created the action plan.
-It has been peer-reviewed by my anti-racist accountability group.
+It has been peer-reviewed by my anti-racism accountability group.
+I've also invited feedback from past clients and will incorporate what I learn from them.

 While creating the plan, I've asked: